Complication of isolation? The United States finds it difficult to avoid Russia - ExBulletin

 Complication of isolation?
 The United States finds it difficult to avoid Russia

-WASHINGTON The Biden administration likes to say that Russia has isolated itself internationally because of its invasion of Ukraine.
+WASHINGTON– The Biden administration likes to say that Russia has isolated itself internationally because of its invasion of Ukraine.
 Yet senior officials in Moscow have hardly been cloistered in the Kremlin.
-And now even the United States wants to talk.
+And now even the United States is talking to them.

-President Vladimir Putin has met with world leaders, including Turkish President Recep Tayyip Erdogan, whose country is a member of NATO.
-Meanwhile, his best diplomat, Foreign Minister Sergey Lavrov travels the world smiling, shaking hands and posing for photos with foreign leaders, including friends of the United States
+Russian President Vladimir Putin has met with world leaders, including Turkish President Recep Tayyip Erdogan, whose country is a member of NATO.
+Meanwhile, his top diplomat, Foreign Minister Sergei Lavrov, travels the world smiling, shaking hands and posing for photos with foreign leaders, including friends of the United States.

-And on Wednesday, Secretary of State Antony Blinken said he wanted to end months of top-level U.S. diplomatic estrangement with Lavrov to discuss the release of U.S. detainees as well as Ukraine-related issues.
-The call has not been scheduled but is expected in the coming days.
+And on Friday, Secretary of State Antony Blinken spoke with Russian Foreign Minister Sergei Lavrov about US and Ukrainian detainees.

+Blinken would not discuss specific details of the appeal, but said he pressed Lavrov to accept a substantial offer made by the United States for the release of imprisoned Americans Paul Whelan and Brittany Griner.
+The Russian Foreign Ministry said Lavrov strongly suggested that Blinken resume a professional dialogue in the mode of quiet diplomacy on any efforts to free American detainees.

-The handshakes and phone calls cast doubt on a central element of the US strategy to end the war in Ukraine: that diplomatic and economic isolation, along with setbacks on the battlefield, would ultimately force Russia to send her troops home.
+The phone call and handshakes cast doubt on a central element of the US strategy to end the war in Ukraine: that diplomatic and economic isolation, along with setbacks on the battlefield, would ultimately force the Russia to send its troops home.

-Even as he announced plans for the call, Blinken continued to insist that Russia was effectively isolated.
-He argued that the trip by his senior officials is purely for damage control and a reaction to the international criticism Moscow is facing over the war in Ukraine.
+Even as he announced plans for the call two days earlier, Blinken continued to insist that Russia was effectively isolated.
+He argued that the trip by his top officials is purely for damage control and a reaction to the international criticism Moscow is facing over the war in Ukraine.

 And after arguing since February that there’s no point talking to Russia because Russia isn’t serious about diplomacy and can’t be trusted, the US admitted that they were also to engage with Moscow.

-Public awareness of Lavrov combined with announcement of substantial proposal to Russia to secure release of detained Americans Paul Whelan and Britney Griner surprised more than one.
+The public awareness of Lavrov combined with the announcement of a substantial offer to Russia to secure the release of Whelan and Griner surprised many.

-A Blinken–Lavrov conversation would be the highest-level contact between the United States and Russia since February 15, before the Russian invasion, and could pave the way for possible face-to-face discussions, although administration officials say that there is no plan for that.
+The Blinken-Lavrov conversation had been the highest-level contact between the United States and Russia since Feb.
+15, before the Russian invasion, and could set the stage for possible face-to-face talks, though officials there administration say there is no plan for that.

-The Kremlin likely welcomed the news that the United States is now seeking engagement and will likely delay the process of organizing a call to gain maximum advantage.
+The Kremlin has presumably welcomed the fact that the United States is now looking to engage and will likely delay the process of organizing a call to gain maximum advantage.

 They’re going to drag this out and try to humiliate us as much as they can, said Ian Kelly, a retired career diplomat who served as US ambassador to Georgia in the Obama and Trump administrations.
 I don’t think it goes hand in hand with the overall policy (of the administrations).

-Kelly said the appeal request is “counterproductive to our broader efforts to isolate Russia.
+Kelly saw Blinken’s interest in the call as “counterproductive to our broader effort to isolate Russia.

 “Other countries will look at this and say: Why shouldn’t we deal with Lavrov or the Russians more broadly?” he said.

-Already, Western calls to convince countries in Asia, Africa and the Middle East to avoid Russia seem to have been ignored because Lavrov travels the world.
+Already, Western pleas to convince countries in Asia, Africa and the Middle East to avoid Russia appear to have been ignored as Lavrov travels the world.

 What I see is a desperate defense game to somehow try to justify to the world the actions Russia has taken, Blinken said.
 Somehow try to justify what is unjustifiable.